20690146daniel/Daniel-Cervantes/README.md

 </div>

 <p align="center">
-  I enjoy building interactive and user-friendly web applications using React, Node.js, and JavaScript.
+I enjoy building interactive and user-friendly web applications using React, Node.js, and JavaScript for frontend and backend development, as well as Laravel for robust backend solutions and Flutter for creating modern, cross-platform user interfaces.
+I am passionate about leveraging these technologies to deliver seamless, efficient, and innovative solutions.
 </p>